 To determine whether or not your application is complete, you should regularly check your online status checker.
 It is the responsibility of the applicant to ensure the application is complete by the posted deadline.

 Petitioning for Reconsideration

 Applicants who have been denied admission can request reconsideration only in situations where the applicant has new, significant information that was not available at the time of the original application or during the timeframe in which your application was under review by the Admissions Committee.
-Examples of significant information include: a new LSAT score, new grade point average or an award or accomplishment that occurred after the original application file was submitted.
+Examples of significant information include: an improved LSAT score or GRE score, a significant increase in grade point average.
 Reconsiderations will not be granted based on existing application information; applicants must submit new information.

 A written request must include an explanation of the new information as well as valid reasons warranting reconsideration.
 The request must be e-mailed within 30 days of the date of denial to email@example.com with “Request for Reconsideration” in the subject line.